 Confucius’s remarks in Xi Ci Zhuan (the commentary on the text tagging): “The villain is not ashamed for not being benevolent, not afraid of living without justice, not diligent before he sees advantages, and not deterred if there is no penal code.
 He is restrained from committing a serious crime if he is punished for a misdemeanour; this is good fortune for the villain.”

 Commentary on the image: The feet are shackled and the toes concealed, so the criminal is unable to act.

 Line 1 is ridden over by line 2, like a first offender being subdued by a law enforcer; therefore its actions are under control and no wrongdoing is possible.

-Enlightenment through nine one: to take every precaution at the beginning.
+Enlightenment through nine one: take every precaution at the beginning.
 The feet are shackled and the toes concealed, signifying that the criminal is subdued.
 As wrongdoing is halted at the beginning, there will be no calamity or fault.
-If this line is activated, it will become feminine and remain still, and the hexagram will become Jin (35), to advance toward brightness, where the sun lights up the world; darkness is dispelled and evil has nowhere to hide.
+If this line is fully activated, it will become feminine and remain still, and the hexagram will become Jin (35) and advance toward brightness.
+Here the sun lights up the world; darkness is dispelled and evil has nowhere to hide.

 From the viewpoint of ferocious strife, it is subdued with no calamity as it is a commoner, i.e. nobody important.

 The subject is in a state of Shi (biting) skin and sinking the nose into flesh; there will be no fault (or calamity).